StephenOwusuB/Integrated-Threat-Hunting-and-SOAR-with-KQL-Queries-in-Microsoft-Sentinel-Home-Lab/README.md

 ![Create Pulsedive account](https://github.com/StephenOwusuB/Integrated-Threat-Hunting-and-SOAR-with-KQL-Queries-in-Microsoft-Sentinel-Home-Lab/blob/main/images/images/pulsedive.png)

 <p align="center">
 <b>Next, I downloaded VirtualBox onto my local laptop to facilitate the running of virtual machines.
 Subsequently, I obtained both Windows Server 2022 and Windows 10 for this lab at no cost.
 I proceeded to configure the Windows Server 2022 with Active Directory, DNS, and DHCP.
 Additionally, I joined the Windows 10 PC to the domain.
-While the steps to configure these Windows Server services and Windows 10 are beyond the scope of this lab, further details can be found in the associated lab documentation here. </b> <br/>
+While the steps to configure these Windows Server services and Windows 10 are beyond the scope of this lab, further details can be found in the associated lab documentation [Securing Windows Server and Active Directory: A Comprehensive Home Lab Project](https://github.com/YourUsername/Securing-Windows-Server-and-AD) </b> <br/>
 </p>

 ![Download virtualbox](https://github.com/StephenOwusuB/Integrated-Threat-Hunting-and-SOAR-with-KQL-Queries-in-Microsoft-Sentinel-Home-Lab/blob/main/images/images/virtualbox%20dw.png)